philippe-bourdeau/quickfs-laravel/README.md

 # Introduction
 This is an inertia app (think "modern monolith" !)
-*  Always return Inertia responses, not the usual
+*  Always return Inertia responses, not the usual Illuminate\Http\Response

 ## Main tools
  * Laravel (backend framework)